Telling the difference between a wild and pet tortoise can be difficult because they act similarly by wandering, burrowing, foraging, and sunbathing.

 The tortoise may have escaped from a home, local zoo, or animal charity or was released into the wild by an owner who no longer wanted to keep it.

-A pet tortoise may show an unnatural interest in humans, recognizing them as carers that’ll feed them.
+A pet tortoise may show an unnatural interest in humans, recognizing them as carers.

 If you enter the tortoise’s line of sight without bothering it, yet it still walks toward or follows you, it’s likely someone’s pet.
-This isn’t guaranteed, as some wild tortoises know that humans feed them.
+This isn’t guaranteed because some wild tortoises know humans feed them.

 What To Do If You Find A Wild Tortoise In Your Garden?

-Depending on your state, interfering with or relocating a wild tortoise may be illegal unless it’s in immediate and life-threatening danger.
-For instance, Arizona and Florida have strict restrictions on how the public can interact with any wild tortoises they encounter.
+Depending on your state, interfering with or relocating a wild tortoise may be illegal unless in immediate and life-threatening danger.
+For example, Arizona and Florida have strict restrictions on how the public can interact with any wild tortoises they encounter.

 If you find a tortoise in the middle of a busy road, you can help it reach the other side safely.
 Avoid putting it in your car and moving it to a new location.

 If you find a hurt tortoise stranded on your porch on a hot day, you can provide it with water or usher it to shade.
-However, don’t lift or move it unless instructed by an official or vet.
+However, don’t lift or move it unless instructed by a vet.

 What Should You Do If You Find A Pet Tortoise?